laurenhamel/grunt-copy-deps/README.md

 grunt.registerTask('default', ['copydeps']);
 ```

-Dependencies will be copied in your `dest` folder.
+The `copydeps` task will look for `dependencies` listed in your `package.json` file, and dependencies will be copied into your `dest` folder.